AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

-To validate the results, after having run the benders decomposition a first time with a deterministic average hourly availability curve, it is preferable to re-simulate these outages according to a stochastic process by relaunching an ANTARES simulation with the capacities obtained by antaresXpansion in order to obtain the real production program with outages and RES intermittence varying according to the scenarios.
+To validate the results, after having run the benders decomposition a first time with a deterministic average hourly availability curve, it is preferable to re-simulate these outages according to a stochastic process by relaunching an Antares simulation with the capacities obtained by antaresXpansion in order to obtain the real production program with outages and RES intermittence varying according to the scenarios.

 ## Several investment candidates on the same link

-The same link in an ANTARES study can be the subject of several investment candidates.
+The same link in an Antares study can be the subject of several investment candidates.
 The interest of such an approach can be :

 - to define several potentials with different fixed cost annuities